-72 Common seal
+76 Common seal

-- (1) The Association may have a common seal. - (2) If the Association has a common seal- - (a) the name of the Association must appear in legible characters on the common seal; - (b) a document may only be sealed with the common seal by the authority of the Committee and the sealing must be witnessed by the signatures of two committee members; - (c) the common seal must be kept in the custody of the Secretary.
+- (1) The Association may have a common seal. - (2) If the Association has a common seal - - (a) the name of the Association must appear in legible characters on the common seal; and

+- (b) a document may only be sealed with the common seal by the authority of the Committee and the sealing must be witnessed by the signatures of 2 committee members: and - the common seal must be kept in the custody of the Secretary. (c)

-73 Registered address
+77 Registered address

-The registered address of the Association is 20 Murray Road, Coburg.
+The registered address of the Association is -